Omniscan 3D Overview

 Omniscan 3D

-Introducing Omniscan 3D, coming soon to the Omniscan family of imaging sonars.
+Introducing Omniscan 3D, the latest addition to the Omniscan family of imaging sonars.
 It retains the same high resolution image quality of its Omniscan predecessors, plus it generates a full point cloud, and the Omniscan image is rendered on a mesh in its true 3D location rather than on a flat plane.

 Omniscan 3D operates at 450 kHz and shares the same fan beam transducers as the corresponding Omniscan 450 products.
 In addition, Omniscan 3D incorporates a 16 channel receive-only transducer to calculate the vertical angle of each target.
 You might say it’s somewhere between an interferometric side scan and a multibeam echo sounder.